Vaalley/Vaalley/README.md

-# 👋 Hey, I'm Vaalley!
+# 👋 Hey, I'm Valentin!

 Welcome to my GitHub profile.

 ## 📚 About Me

 - I'm a software developer who loves to learn new things.
-- Currently diving into NodeJS, React, and Docker.
+- Currently diving into SvelteKit.

 ## 🔧 Technologies & Tools